Education and Outreach

 School Classes and Daycare Groups

-NEW!
-There is now a training session for teachers at the beginning of each exhibition.
-Register for the next event here.
+There is a training session for teachers at the beginning of each exhibition.

 During the school holidays, the museum regularly hosts creative vacation weeks for children between the ages of 8 and 12, which can be booked through Jugend im Museum.
 In addition, recreational courses for different age groups devoted to various artistic techniques and exhibition-specific topics are always on the schedule.
 In the context of special family workshops, adults with children from the age of four are invited to get to know the museum and the current exhibition in the company of trained art educators and to become creative together, inspired by art, architecture and the history of the place.
 Current recreational activities for children and families can be found here.
 Holiday workshops are held regularly and can be booked through Jugend im Museum.